baxmittens/DistributedSparseGrids.jl/README.md

 ## Introduction

 To mitigate the "curse of dimensionality" that occurs in the integration or interpolation of high-dimensional functions using tensor-product discretizations, sparse grids use Smolyak's quadrature rule.
 This is particularly useful if the evaluation of the underlying function is costly.
-In this library an Adaptive Sparse Grid Collocation method with a local hierarchical Lagrangian basis, first proposed by [Ma and Zabaras (2010)](https://www.sciencedirect.com/science/article/pii/S002199910900028X), is implemented.
+In this library, an Adaptive Sparse Grid Collocation method with a local hierarchical Lagrangian basis, first proposed by [Ma and Zabaras (2010)](https://www.sciencedirect.com/science/article/pii/S002199910900028X), is implemented.
 For more information about the construction of Sparse Grids, see e.g. [Gates and Bittens (2015)](https://arxiv.org/abs/1509.01462).

 ## Install